 Our members include professionals, consumers and patients in areas such as clinical care, public health, policy, academics, advocacy, administration, health education, social and economic areas and more.
-About one-third of our Section members are medical doctors and another third have doctoral degrees.
+About one-third of our Section members are medical doctors and a third have other doctoral degrees.

-Our members understand that improving the public's health requires remedying multiple disparities and providing research and evidence-based frameworks to achieve viable and sustainable solutions that challenge the status quo in health care and health care delivery.
+Our members understand that improving the public's health requires remedying multiple disparities and providing research and evidence-based frameworks to achieve viable and sustainable solutions that challenge customary practices and assumptions in health care and health care delivery.